 Both provenance models assume that provenance of objects is represented by an annotated causality graph, which is a directed acyclic graph enriched with annotations.
 These annotations capture further information pertaining to execution.
 According to [18], a provenance graph is the record of a past or current execution, and not a description of something that could happen in the future.

 The provenance graph is composed of nodes that can represent Artifacts, Processes, and Agents.
-Artifacts are an immutable that can represent a physical object or digital representation in a computer system.
+Artifacts are an immutable entity that can represent a physical object or its digital representation in a computer system.
 Processes are actions or a sequence of actions performed over artifacts and producing new artifacts.
 Agents are contextual entities acting as a catalyst of a process that can enable, facilitate, control, or affect its execution.
-The edges of the graph belong to one of the categories described in Figure 1, representing a causal dependency between the source, which denotes the effect, and the destination, which denotes the cause. ollowing some important definitions introduced by OPM [18].
+The edges of the graph belong to one of the categories described in Figure 1, representing a causal dependency between the source, which denotes the effect, and the destination, which denotes the cause.
+Following we present some important definitions introduced by OPM [18].

 Artifact Used by a Process: A used edge from process to an artifact is a causal relationship intended to indicate that the process required the availability of the artifact to be able to complete its execution.
 When several artifacts are connected to the same process by multiple used edges, all of them were required for the process to complete.